TMJ Pain and Bruxism Treatments Available for You

 There are two things we can do at Kirchner Dental to help with bruxism and TMD.
 The first thing that and our friendly team does is offer patients an occlusal guard, also known as a night guard.
 This is similar to a small mouthguard and is worn over your teeth while you sleep.
 This can shift your jaw slightly so there is less pressure on it, giving it time to heal.
 We might also recommend that you work with a physical therapist to help quiet the muscles that are causing your pain.

 If the problem persists, it may be caused by malocclusion.
-Drs.
-Michael Kirchner and Kimberly Sherry can use orthodontics like ClearCorrect and Invisalign® to fix it.
+Dr. Michael Kirchner can use orthodontics like ClearCorrect and Invisalign® to fix it.
 Once your bite is in a healthy position, your jaw will heal more easily.